 When out in the drive there arose such a clatter, I sprang from my bed to see what was the matter.
 Away to the window I flew like a flash, tore open the shutter, and threw up the sash.

 The moon on the breast of the new-fallen snow gave the luster of midday to objects below, when, what to my wondering eyes should appear, but an 855Bugs truck and eight technicians with gear.

 With a friendly young driver, so lively and quick, I knew in a moment it must be Eric.
 More rapid than eagles, the coursers they came, and he whistled and shouted and called them by name:

 As dry leaves that before the wild hurricane fly, when they meet with an obstacle, mount to the sky so up to the house-top the service guys flew, they’ll treat top to bottom and inside, too.

 His eyes–how they twinkled!
 His dimples, how merry!
 The pests’ hiding spots he told me he’d unbury!
-He set right to work treating our home, and told me it would help to seal with some foam.
+He set right to work treating our home and told me it would help to seal it with some foam.